Posts

 A virtual HID headset device driver in Rust.
 Forwards the mic through PipeWire on a keyboard mute toggle and exposes a D-Bus control surface plus a Home Manager module for Waybar integration.

-Rust, PipeWire, D-Bus, Nix
+Technologies: Rust, PipeWire, D-Bus, Nix

 dots